mbaxendale22/SEI-Project-4/README.md

 ## Overview
 Household was developed in fulfilment of General Assembly's Software Engineering Immersive Bootcamp.
 The brief was to create a full stack web application using an SQL database, Django backend, and React frontend, within a time-frame of nine days.
 Household is a financial management app in which a user can track their income, expenses, and savings.
 The user is also able to create a household with other users.
 Once created, the app will handle the distribution of household expenses among members proportionately, all the user has to do is mark the expense as 'shared' and the app will take care of the rest.
 Both individual user and household data are represented with charts and key insights are available on demand such as largest monthly expense and total monthly income.
 The app is fully mobile responsive.

+## Guest Login
+In order to use household you must create an account, if you just want to look around without signing up, feel free to use these credentials:

+email: guest1@email.com
+password: welcome1*3

+## Technical Brief

+## User Stories

+The user stories around which they project was planned and built are as follows:

+* Users can add expenses, edit the details of those expenses, and delete expenses
+* Users can add a savings pot, add and withdraw from the pot, and delete the pot
+* Users can receive key stats about their spending in the form of data visualisation
+* Users can create, or join, households with other users
+* Users have access to a household dashboard which tracks expenses and displays key stats about the household's expenses
+* Users can create 'shared expenses'
+* Shared expenses will be divided amongst household members equally, added to each users' personal expenses, and the household expenses dashboard without user input being required
+* User's can 'resolved' a shared expense, meaning the bill has been settled among household members.

 ## Tech Stack

 * Python